tangentyh/notes-of-tan/docs/backend/database.md

      - deduction — no phantom read if no locking reads following consistent reads in `REPEATABLE READ`

 1. locks
-   - locking mechanism
-     - like `java.util.concurrent.locks.ReentrantReadWriteLock`
-       - X lock, aka write lock — exclusive
-       - S lock, aka read lock — shared
-     - only write locks while make sure read is consistent
    - lock granularity
      - db lock
-     - table lock
+     - table lock — at MySQL server; used when DDL, `LOCK TABLE` and more
      - page lock
+     - row lock — at InnoDB engine
-     - row lock
+   - table or row lock types
+     - S lock, aka read lock — shared
+     - X lock, aka write lock — exclusive
-   - intention locks — apply to the table, and are used to indicate what kind of lock the transaction intends to acquire on rows in the table
+   - intention locks — table-level locks that indicate which type of lock (shared or exclusive) a transaction requires later for a row in a table; do not block anything except table lock requests
      - IX lock — before a transaction can acquire an exclusive lock on a row in a table, it must first acquire an IX lock on the table
      - IS lock — before a transaction can acquire a shared lock on a row in a table, it must first acquire an IS lock or stronger on the table
+   - insert intention lock — a type of gap lock set by `INSERT` operations prior to row insertion, signals the intent to insert, but does not block each other if not inserting at the same position within the gap
+   - `AUTO-INC` locks — a special table-level lock taken by transactions inserting into tables with `AUTO_INCREMENT` columns; can be in other mode, controlled by `innodb_autoinc_lock_mode`, trade off between predictable sequences of auto-increment values and concurrency, see [docs](https://dev.mysql.com/doc/refman/8.0/en/innodb-auto-increment-handling.html)
+   - predicate locks for `SPATIAL` indexes — tbd
-   - row locks
+   - row locks — actually index-record locks
+     - row locking mechanism — a locking read, an `UPDATE`, or a `DELETE` generally set locks (normally next-key locks) on every index record that is scanned in the processing of the SQL statement
+       - secondary index — if a secondary index is used in a search and locks to set are exclusive, InnoDB also retrieves the corresponding clustered index records and sets locks on them
+       - no index — scan the entire table to process the statement, every row of the table becomes locked
+       - `INSERT` — sets an exclusive record lock on the inserted row after setting insert intention lock; if duplicate-key error, sets a shared lock on the duplicate index record and then sets the exclusive lock; see docs for possible deadlock
+       - `INSERT` with different clauses and other situations — see [docs](https://dev.mysql.com/doc/refman/8.0/en/innodb-locks-set.html)
      - record locks — a lock on an index record; if a table is defined with no indexes, InnoDB creates a hidden clustered index and uses this index for record locking
-     - gap locks — a lock on a gap between index records, or a lock on the gap before the first or after the last index record, not needed for statements that lock rows using a unique index to search for a unique row.
+     - gap locks — a lock on a gap between index records, or a lock on the gap before the first or after the last index record; a gap might span a single index value, multiple index values, or even be empty
+       - purely inhibitive — only purpose is to prevent other transactions from inserting to the gap
+       - not used in single row search on unique index — not needed for statements that lock rows using a unique index to search for a unique row.
 (This does not include the case that the search condition includes only some columns of a multiple-column unique index; in that case, gap locking does occur.)
+       - not conflicting — conflicting locks can be held on a gap by different transactions.
+The reason conflicting gap locks are allowed is that if a record is purged from an index, the gap locks held on the record by different transactions must be merged.
+       - can co-exist — a gap lock taken by one transaction does not prevent another transaction from taking a gap lock on the same gap; no difference between shared and exclusive gap locks
+       - disable — in `READ COMMITTED` or below gap locking is used only for foreign-key constraint checking and duplicate-key checking
      - next-key lock — a combination of a record lock on the index record and a gap lock on the gap before the index record; in `REPEATABLE READ`, InnoDB uses next-key locks for searches and index scans (if locking reads), which prevents phantom rows; for the range towards infinity, next-key is the “supremum” pseudo-record having a value higher than any value actually in the index
      - example
        ```SQL
-         --- definition
+       -- definition
        CREATE TABLE `test` (
-           `id` int(11) primary key auto_increment,
+         `id` INT(11) PRIMARY KEY AUTO_INCREMENT,
-           `xid` int, KEY `xid` (`xid`)
+         `xid` INT, KEY `xid` (`xid`),
+         `v` INT DEFAULT 1
-         ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
+       ) ENGINE=InnoDB;
-         INSERT INTO test (xid) VALUES (1), (3), (5), (8), (11);
+       -- INSERT INTO test (xid) VALUES (1), (3), (5), (8), (11);
+       INSERT INTO test (xid, v) VALUES (1, 1), (3, 3), (5, 5), (8, 8), (11, 11);
        ```
        ```SQL
-         --- session A
+       -- session A)
        START TRANSACTION;
        SELECT * from test where xid = 8 FOR UPDATE;
-         --- (5, 8], (8, 11] in theory but actually [5, 8), [8, 11)
+       -- locked in xid: (5, 8], (8, 11)
-         --- session B
+       -- session B)
        START TRANSACTION;
-         INSERT INTO test (xid) VALUES (4);  --- not blocked
+       INSERT INTO test (xid) VALUES (4);  -- not blocked
-         INSERT INTO test (xid) VALUES (11); --- not blocked
+       INSERT INTO test (xid) VALUES (11); -- not blocked
+       UPDATE test SET v = 0 where xid = 5 -- not blocked
+       UPDATE test SET v = 0 where xid = 11 -- not blocked
-         INSERT INTO test (xid) VALUES (5);  --- will block
+       INSERT INTO test (xid) VALUES (5);  -- will block
-         INSERT INTO test (xid) VALUES (8);  --- will block
+       INSERT INTO test (xid) VALUES (8);  -- will block
-         INSERT INTO test (xid) VALUES (10); --- will block
+       INSERT INTO test (xid) VALUES (10); -- will block
        ```

-   - locks and latches
+1. locks and latches
    - locks — acquired on the key
    - latches — guard the physical tree representation (page contents and the tree structure) during node splits and merges, and page content insert, update, and delete; can be implemented by read write lock on page
-       - latch crabbing, aka latch coupling — release latch when child node located or no merge or split expected, in contrast to grabbing all the latches on the way from the root to the target leaf
+     - latch crabbing, aka latch coupling — release latch when child node successfully located or no merge or split expected, in contrast to grabbing all the latches on the way from the root to the target leaf
      - latch upgrading — write operations first acquire exclusive locks only at the leaf level.
 If the leaf has to be split or merged, the algorithm walks up the tree and attempts to upgrade a shared lock to an exclusive one for necessary nodes
-   - more locks, see MySQL docs

 1. locking protocols
    - 三级封锁协议